-Business, College of
+Business, Donald and Sally Lucas College and Graduate School of

-The College of Business is the institution of opportunity, providing innovative business education and applied research for the San José region since 1928.
+The Donald and Sally Lucas College and Graduate School of Business is the institution of opportunity, providing innovative business education and research for the Silicon Valley region and beyond since 1928.
 The College offers an accessible, high value education that empowers people of all ages and backgrounds to transform their lives.
 Faculty and staff are strongly committed to the College's mission; maintain a collegial, inclusive teaching and learning environment; and are dedicated to continuous improvement in all areas of academic achievement, scholarship, teaching and service.

 The college is an active member of the San José and Silicon Valley community and provides a talent pool, thought leadership and service that supports the region's growth in the global marketplace.
-The college is one of the 500 institutions worldwide that are accredited by the prestigious AACSB International, the Association to Advance Collegiate Schools of Business.
-In addition, the college is accredited by the Western Association of Schools and Colleges and the California State Board of Education).
+The college is one of the 755 institutions worldwide that are accredited by the prestigious AACSB International, the Association to Advance Collegiate Schools of Business.
+In addition, the college is accredited by the Western Association of Schools and Colleges and the California State Board of Education.